jayjoshi1400/mitigation_racial_bias/README.md

 ## Inspiration

-I (Teddy) attended a Black History Month event focused on `soul foods` on campus and was inspired to make more people learn a little bit more about black culture.
 Our team researched about the bias existing in the criminal justice systemte and wanted to help in mitigating it, Therefore, we decided to go for systemmatic analysis and mitigation bias against black in the society, esp. in the criminal justice system and around machine learning models.
 That's why we made this, to visually show the racial bias in the models when it comes to predicting recividism rate between black and the general population with some ways to mitigate it.

 ## What it does